Meet Sara Deen

 Early Life

-As the eldest of three children and twelve grandchildren, being a “baji”, or “big sister”, instilled in Sara a profound sense of duty and drive to care for others and nurture the success of those around her.
+As the eldest of three children and twelve grandchildren, being a “baji”, or “big sister”, instilled in Sara a profound sense of duty, drive to care for others, and nurture the success of those around her.

-Born in Northern California to hard-working immigrant parents who were focused on education and financial stability, Sara and her siblings spent weeknights being tutored by their father and weekends accompanying their parents as they performed maintenance repairs at their single-family rental home.
+Growing up in California to hard-working immigrant parents who were focused on education and financial stability, Sara and her siblings spent weeknights being tutored by their father and weekends accompanying their parents as they performed maintenance repairs at their single-family rental home.

 2014